Media cross-ownership in the United States: Print

-In addition to The New York Times, the company also owns The New York Times Magazine, T: The New York Times Style Magazine, The New York Times Book Review, The New York Times International Edition, Wirecutter, Audm, and Serial Productions.
-Although publicly traded, its controlling Class B shares are privately held by the descendants of Adolph Ochs who acquired the newspaper in 1896.
+Owns The New York Times, The New York Times Magazine, T: The New York Times Style Magazine, The New York Times Book Review, The New York Times International Edition, The Athletic, The New York Times Games, and Wirecutter.
+The Ochs-Sulzberger family has been the controlling shareholder of The New York Times Company since its patriarch, Adolph Ochs, purchased it in 1896.